CHILDCARE PROCESS FOR BUYING A CHILDCARE CENTRE

 The first step in purchasing a childcare business is deciding on the entity you wish to purchase the business in.
 That could be a Company or a Company & Trust.
 A company can be organised via ASIC or via your accountant.
 A company and Trust will require an accountant or a lawyer to establish.

 If the Company has 3 Directors all three Directors will be required to go through the interview process.
 Therefore, if there is a person in the Company who is childcare trained or has Education experience it is best to only have them as a Director.
 They will then be the only person required to go through the interview process and will have a better chance of being successful.
-Shareholders are not usually asked to attend interview.
+Shareholders are not usually asked to attend interviews.

 Step Two – Apply for Provider number